Nikon D3100 vs Olympus E-M10 III

 Concerning the storage of imaging data, both the D3100 and the E-M10 III write their files to SDXC cards.
 The E-M10 III supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the D3100 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3100 and Olympus OM-D E-M10 Mark III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the D3100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3100 was succeeded by the Nikon D3200.
+Both the D3100 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The D3100 was replaced by the Nikon D3200, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D3100 and the Olympus E-M10 III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Nikon D3100:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.